Download Magna Carta Worksheets

 Our worksheet bundle includes a fact file and printable worksheets and student activities.
 Perfect for both the classroom and homeschooling!

-Key Facts & Summary
+Key Facts And Information

-- It was drafted by the Archbishop of Canterbury with the intention of restoring peace between the unpopular king and a group of commoners.
+- The Magna Carta was sealed on June 15, 1215, by King John of England (also nicknamed John Without Land).
+It was drafted by the Archbishop of Canterbury with the intention of restoring peace between the unpopular king and a group of commoners.
 He granted the protection of typical Church rights, the protection of civilians and illegal detention.
 He also guaranteed rapid justice and the limitation of feudal payments to the crown.

 - Even though it presented itself as a unilateral concession by the king, it actually constituted a contract for the recognition of reciprocal rights.

-- After the death of King John, the government of William the Marshal, regent of his infant successor Henry III, had the document issued again in 1216 and was stripped of some of its most radical contents.
+- After the death of King John, the government of William the Marshal, regent of his infant successor Henry III, had the document issued again in 1216 and stripped of some of its most radical contents.
 Its latest and last revision was in 1297.
+Although the Magna Carta has been modified several times over the centuries by ordinary laws issued by parliament, it is still considered a valuable and fundamental document.

-The Magna Carta is a document with which King John of England granted certain privileges and right to his subjects.
-It was sealed in June 1215.
-In later ages, it came to be regarded as the cornerstone of English liberty.
-It consists of a preamble and 63 clauses, written in Latin, presented by the king to a group of rebellious barons, his royal vassals, at Runnymede, a meadow beside the Themes not far from London.
+- In later ages, it came to be regarded as the cornerstone of English liberty.
+It consisted of a preamble and 63 clauses, written in Latin, presented by the King to a group of rebellious barons, his royal vassals, at Runnymede, a meadow beside the Themes not far from London.

-After the Norman Conquest, in 1066, England was ruled by able Norman and Angevin kings who centralised the government, developed new institutions such as the exchequer, and reformed the legal system.
-By the time of Henry II, who regained from 1154 to 1189, England was the best-governed kingdom of Western Europe.
-Yet, its official government was beset by the danger of inadequate control over the royal powers.
-Thus, an arbitrary king like John, who succeeded his brother Richard I in 1199, was able to use his great authority to exploit his subjects.
+- After the Norman Conquest, in 1066, England was ruled by able Norman and Angevin kings who centralised the government, developed new institutions such as the exchequer, and reformed the legal system.

-- By 1206 he had lost all his continental possessions except Aquitaine to Philip II of France.
+- By 1206 he had lost all his continental possessions, except Aquitaine, to Philip II of France.
 This loss, which discredited John in England, encouraged his barons to seek redress of their wrongs.

-Among their grievances were that the king had demanded excessive military service or exorbitant payments of money in lieu of it; that he had sold offices, favoured friends, and extorted money from his subjects; that he had increased old taxes without obtaining proper consent from his vassals; and that he had shown little respect for feudal law, breaking it when it suited his ends.
+- Among their grievances were that the king had demanded excessive military service or exorbitant payments of money in lieu of it; that he had sold offices, favoured friends, and extorted money from his subjects; that he had increased old taxes without obtaining proper consent from his vassals; and that he had shown little respect for feudal law, breaking it when it suited his ends.

-Moreover, so estranged were John’s relations with the Church, and so often had he despoiled it of possessions, that the clergy also feared and distrusted him.
+- Moreover, so estranged were John’s relations with the Church, and so often had he despoiled it of possessions, that the clergy also feared and distrusted him.
 Pope Innocent III placed an interdict on England in 1208 and excommunicated John in 1209.
 John did not seek peace with the Church and did not make amends until 1213.
-Thus, on the eve of Magna Carta John had alienated most of his kingdom.
-His despotic exercise of authority led the baron to unite to humble him in 1215.
+Thus, on the eve of the Magna Carta John had alienated most of his kingdom.
+His despotic exercise of authority led the barons to unite to humble him in 1215.

 Provisions of the Charter

 - Another instructed that all extraordinary taxes had to be approved by the royal vassals.
-In the XIV and XV centuries, when the power of the feudal aristocracy had declined and the non-feudal classes had acquired political power, these clauses were cited as evidence that there should be no legislation or taxation without the consent of the king’s subjects given in parliament, and that the king could not arbitrarily make laws or impose taxes.
+In the XIV and XV centuries, when the power of the feudal aristocracy had declined and the non-feudal classes had acquired political power, these clauses were cited as evidence that there should be no legislation or taxation without having the consent of the King’s subjects in parliament, and that the king could not arbitrarily make laws or impose taxes.

-- This, however, cannot be interpreted as providing for constitutional control over the king, which came only later in the Middle Ages when parliament gained control over legislation and taxation.
-The importance of the Magna Carta in 1215 was that for the first time the king’s vassals had forced him to agree that he was and should be subject to the law and that for the first time royal power had been checked.
+- This, however, cannot be interpreted as providing for constitutional control over the King, which only came later in the Middle Ages when parliament gained control over legislation and taxation.
+The importance of the Magna Carta in 1215 was that for the first time the King’s vassals had forced him to agree that he was, and should be, subject to the law and that for the first time royal power had been checked.

 Reissues and Confirmations

 - A third and final reissue, in February 1225 shortly after Henry was declared of legal age, was almost identical to the reissue of 1217.
 This marked the final form assumed by the Magna Carta and was the document known in later Medieval times.
-It was this version that was considered to be the beginning os statute law and that was confirmed on numerous occasions by the kings of England during the later Middle Ages.
+It was this version that was considered to be the beginning of statute law and that was confirmed on numerous occasions by the Kings of England during the later Middle Ages.

 of parliament like Sir Edward Coke began to construe the Magna Carta as assuring these rights.
 In the XVIII century, the jurist William Blackstone incorporated this interpretation in his famous Commentaries on the Laws of England.
 Historians and statesmen of the XIX century praised the Magna Carta as the greatest safeguard of English liberties.
 Thus construed, the charter influenced the political and legal ideas of men in America and played a vital role in colonial history, in the American Revolution, and in the framing of the Constitution of the United States.